For Immediate Release: July 21, 2020

 Spinal Muscular Atrophy

 Type 1 spinal muscular atrophy (SMA) is the number one genetic cause of death for infants in the US, affecting 1 in 11,000 births.
 SMA is due to a genetic defect in the SMN1 gene and affects the motor neurons that power the muscles in the body.
-Due to muscle weakness, young patients with type 1 SMA cannot sit or turn around, and even have difficulties in swallow.
+Due to muscle weakness, young patients with type 1 SMA cannot sit or turn around, and even have difficulties swallowing.
 People with other types of SMA also suffer from lack of muscle strength, although the rate and severity can vary.

 Dr. Jingxin Wang from the University of Kansas and Dr. Christian Lorson from the University of Missouri will work together to develop a new drug for the treatment of SMA.
 Wang will focus on the small-molecule drug design and Lorson is one of the pioneer scientists in the field of SMA research.
 Their objective is to chemically link a drug that is currently in clinical trials, with a previously FDA approved SMA drug and generate a new avenue to target SMA and other genetic cause of disease in infants.
 “Our research lab is focused on exploring new drug modalities for the treatment of SMA, and we are at a critical stage in a new drug design to reduce the side effects of an existing SMA experimental drug,” Wang said.
 “This grant will allow us to advance our technology, as well as establish and support key collaborations.
 If successful, our research will not only benefit SMA patients but also bring about a new avenue in drug development in general for other diseases.”